Lowell Program Topics on Ore Deposits Types

 - rock suites from all deposit types

-Field trips will visit accessible examples of these types of systems in southern and central Arizona.
+Field trips visit accessible examples of these types of systems in southern and central Arizona.

-The lecture sessions will be held at the Marriott University Park Hotel on the edge of the campus at the University of Arizona.
+The lecture sessions are held at the Marriott University Park Hotel on the edge of the campus at the University of Arizona.
 The laboratory sessions take place mostly at the Gould-Simpson Building, which is home to the Geosciences Department.
-The building is located at 1040 East 4th Street, Tucson, AZ 85721- 0077, and is located within walking distance from the Marriott Hotel.
+The building is located at 1040 East 4th Street, Tucson, AZ 85721-0077, and is located within walking distance from the Marriott Hotel.

-What your registration fee payment of $3,500 entitles you to:
+What your registration fee payment entitles you to:

 - Two coffee breaks per day (coffee, tea, pastries) during lecture sessions